spierala/mini-rx-store/projects/mini-rx-store/README.md

 }
 ```
 The code above creates a new feature state for _products_.
-Its initial state is set and the reducer function defines how the feature state changes with an incoming Action.
+Its initial state is set and the reducer function defines how the feature state changes along with an incoming Action.

 Initial state example:
 ```
 export const initialState: ProductState = {
   showProductCode: true,
-  currentProductId: null,
   products: [],
-  error: ''
 };
 ```